Drought

 Take action early

-If you are running short of feed it may be better to quit cull cows early than to hang onto them in the hope that it will rain, or try to graze them elsewhere.
+If you are running short of feed it may be better to cull cows early than to hang onto them in the hope that it will rain, or try to graze them elsewhere.

 Dry-off poor performers